gin66/FastAccelStepper/extras/doc/FastAccelStepper_API.md

 addQueueEntry() will automatically insert pause commands to ensure sufficient delay before the first step in the new direction:

-- For external direction pins (pin >= 128): Two pause commands of 500µs
-  each are inserted.
-This requires two free queue entries; otherwise AQE_QUEUE_FULL is returned.
+- For external direction pins (pin >= 128): The direction pin is controlled via an external callback (e.g., to an I/O expander).
+To avoid steps in the wrong direction, the queue must be empty of steps before the direction change.
+If steps are present or the external callback is still pending, a 2ms pause is inserted and AQE_DIR_PIN_2MS_PAUSE_ADDED is returned.
+The caller should retry until the queue drains and the callback completes.

-- For regular direction pins: If setDirectionPin() was called with dir_change_delay_us > 0, a pause command of that duration is inserted before the first step.
-Pure pause commands (steps=0) do not trigger this delay.
+- For regular direction pins: If setDirectionPin() was called with dir_change_delay_us > 0, a pause command of that duration is inserted before the first step in the new direction.

 - For autoEnable mode: The enable-on delay is extended to at least dir_change_delay_ticks if a direction change occurs.